 We have been planting, growing, and harvesting vegetables on our six-acre homestead in Kennedyville in Kent County on Maryland’s Eastern Shore since 2013.
-We moved here after 15 years in our nation’s capital, and are originally from Pennsylvania.
+We moved here after 15 years in our nation’s capitol, and are originally from Pennsylvania.

 As Certified Naturally Grown growers, we don’t use synthetic fertilizers, pesticides, herbicides, or GMOs.
 The main difference between CNG and certified organic is CNG’s certification model, which relies on peer inspections, transparency, and direct relationships with local consumers and retailers.

 We are passionate about learning new ways from sources like the Bionutrient Food Association to improve the structure and richness of the soil, for example to compensate for the low level of boron and molybdenum.
 We strive continuously to build up soil nutrients and minerals by following nutrient-dense growing practices.